-We are a diverse and dedicated group of sex educators who are combining our experiences to bring you eLearning that will ignite student interest in comprehensive sex education.
+We are a dedicated group of sex educators who are combining our experiences to bring you eLearning that will ignite student interest in comprehensive sex education.

 Tailored to the way you want to learn, based on our extensive experience – a 20+ year sex education history delivering training and technical assistance – these short courses are designed to build your knowledge and skill to deliver education on a specific topic.
 A combination of in-person and virtual modalities, with medical accuracy ensured through involvement of a staff physician and external subject matter experts, will give you a well-rounded foundation to teach young minds.

 Spark*ED is the creation of Planned Parenthood of the Great Northwest and the Hawaiian Islands (PPGNHI), a leader in the sex education professional development field.
 This new online training program contributes to our agency’s mission of advocating, educating, and providing health care to support sexual health and wellness for all.